DivanteLtd/storefront-integration-sdk/README.md

 All You need to do is to set the proper API endpoints in the `config/local.json`.
 [Here You have the details](https://github.com/DivanteLtd/vue-storefront-integration-boilerplate/blob/master/3.%20Configure%20vue-storefront/How%20to%20configure%20Vue%20Storefront.md).

 Please note that You still need to use the `vue-storefront-api` for accessing the ElasticSearch / do the server side tax callculation etc.

+# Support

+This is MIT project so it's ... just AS IS :) However, if You're planing to add the new platform to the Vue Storefront ecosystem and publish it freely as an open source - we'll do our best to support You!

+Please feel free to contact the core team on [Slack channel](http://slack.vuestorefront.io) or via contributors@vuestorefront.io